Nine Muses (group): 2014–2015: Line-up changes, Gyeongree's debut in Nasty Nasty, Eight-member comeback, Drama, 9Muses S/S Edition and Lost

-2016–2017: More line-up changes and Muses Diary series
+2016–2017: Minha, Euaerin and Hyuna's departure, Sungah's hiatus and Muses Diary series

 The group held their first concert Muse in the City on February 19, 2016 at Wapop Hall in Seoul Children's Grand Park and also held two fan meets in China.
 On June 7, 2016, it was confirmed that Minha and Euaerin would be leaving the group at the end of the first week in June after they both decided not to renew their contracts with the company; the agency later confirmed that those former members would continue on to do solo activities.
 Minha later became an actress and Euaerin went back to modeling and other projects.
 Nine Muses later formed a four-member subgroup, Nine Muses A (an abbreviation for Nine Muses Amuse), which was composed of Gyeongree, Hyemi, Sojin, and Keumjo for a summer comeback.
 On October 4, 2016, it was revealed that Hyuna wouldn't renew her contract at the end of month and she'd be withdrawing the group after six years.
 Nine Muses remained as a four-member group due to Sungah taking hiatus to pursue her work as a disk jockey.

 The group released their sixth extended play Muses Diary Part.
 2: Identity on June 19, 2017.
 It was the second release of the Muses Diary series from their debut album under Nine Muses A. It charted on Gaon Album Charts at number 5 and at number 15 on Billboard.
 The extended play contained six tracks, with the lead single being "Remember".
 Their comeback showcase was held at the YES24 Muv Hall on the same day as the album's release.
 Nine Muses held second concert Re:Mine on July 29, 2017 at the Bluesquare Samsung Card Hall located in Yongsan.
 On August 3, 2017, a repackaged version of Muses Diary Part.
 2: Identity, titled Muses Diary Part.
 3: Love City, was released.
-The reissue contained of four tracks from Muses Diary Part.
+The reissue contained four tracks from Muses Diary Part.
 2: Identity and two new songs including the title track "Love City".

-2018–2019: Disbandment and Remember
+2018–2019: Sungah's departure, Disbandment and Remember

+On January 2, 2019, Sungah stopped appearing in the "members" section of the 9muses website, so this automatically confirmed her departure from the group.

 On February 10, 2019, it was announced that the group had disbanded nine years after debuting due to the expiration of Sojin, Keumjo and Hyemi’s contracts and two of the members graduating.
 Prior to their disbandment, the group concluded activities with the release of their final digital single titled "Remember" on February 14 and held a fan meeting with the same title on February 24.